DauQuangThanh/our-personas/templates/commands/architect.md

 3. **Establish coding standards**: Run `/personas.standardize` to create technology-specific coding standards that align with this architecture
    - This ensures consistent development practices across all features
    - Standards will be based on the technology stack defined in this architecture
-   - Required before running `/personas.plan` to ensure implementation plans follow established standards
+   - Required before running `/personas.design` to ensure implementation designs follow established standards
 4. **Review with stakeholders**: Get feedback from team, product, and ops
 5. **Document ADRs**: Create Architecture Decision Records for key choices
 6. **Update related docs**: Ensure README, design docs align with architecture
-7. **Ready for feature work**: After standards are established, proceed to `/personas.plan` and `/personas.taskify` for feature development
+7. **Ready for feature work**: After standards are established, proceed to `/personas.design` and `/personas.taskify` for feature development
 8. **Set up infrastructure**: Provision cloud resources, containers, etc. (after planning)
 9. **Establish monitoring**: Set up observability for quality attribute tracking
 10. **Create runbooks**: Document operational procedures for the architecture